 1) 360-degree reviews = higher workload

->

-> Putting together performance reviews already takes a lot of your time and energy when you’re responsible for HR at a small business or startup.
-So if you include 360-degree feedback in the mix, you’re right to think it might be more of a challenge for you to manage.
+Putting together performance reviews already takes a lot of your time and energy when you’re responsible for HR at a small business or startup.
+So if you include 360-degree feedback in the mix, you’re right to think it might be more time-consuming for you to manage.

->

-> However, it doesn’t have to be like that if you choose to automate your performance review process.
+However, it doesn’t have to be like that if you choose to automate your performance review process.

->

-> All you have to do is oversee the process on your HR portal to see who completed their review.
+All you have to do is oversee the process on the Charlie HR portal to see who completed their performance reviews.
 No need to chase anyone – the software does it for you.

->

-> 2) Peer feedback = tension between team members
+2) Peer feedback = tension between team members

 It’s important to address the fact that getting feedback from your peers is difficult, especially if it’s not pleasant to hear.